quantumoon/noise-induced-optimization/README.md

 **Noise‑Induced Optimization**

 This repository accompanies the paper [*Regularizing Quantum Loss Landscapes by Noise Injection*](https://arxiv.org/abs/2505.08759).
 The code here reproduces the experiments from that article.
+In our numerical experiments we used NVIDIA RTX A6000 with 48 GB of memory.

 **Repository structure**
 ```